 If your customer is only buying a small amount of your entire product range, chances are, they are getting the rest from your competition.
 If you only sell 1 product, becoming sticky can be difficult unless you become more valuable to the customer than the £ they spend with you.
 Adding value where you can, becoming more than the product you sell will make replacing you as a supplier very tough.

 Let’s digress for a moment.
 Imagine you had a great business idea.
 You set your heart on it and pour in blood, sweat and tears to start your own business.
 You work 70-hour weeks, seeing 10 customers a day and constantly talk about YOUR business, YOUR products.
 Be it developments, upcoming products or even key features, your business will be your baby.

 As an account manager, why should this be any different?
 You can build relationships with your customer, but do you ever really ‘talk business’?
 Don’t become another disposable cog in the customer machine.
 Simply talking business can set you apart from your competitors and your customers will respect you for it.

 Turn ‘Management’ into ‘Leadership’

-Although we talk about ‘managing’ our key accounts, as we enter a new decade we need to think clearly about how we can start leading these accounts in a direction that will allow them to be successful in the face of all the chaotic and volatile business environments we all face.
+Although we talk about ‘managing’ our key accounts, we need to think clearly about how we can start leading these accounts in a direction that will allow them to be successful in the face of all the chaotic and volatile business environments we all face.
 Here are some further key account management strategies to help.